 .
 The bucket name must exactly match the hostname. -

-Create a CNAME record that defines the hostname as an alias for the Amazon S3 bucket.
+Create a CNAME DNS record that defines the hostname as an alias for the Amazon S3 bucket.

 For example:

-Important For request routing reasons, the CNAME record must be defined exactly as shown in the preceding example.
-Otherwise, it might appear to operate correctly but eventually result in unpredictable behavior.
+For request-routing reasons, the CNAME DNS record must be defined exactly as shown in the preceding example.
+Otherwise, it might appear to operate correctly, but it will eventually result in unpredictable behavior.

-The procedure for configuring DNS depends on your DNS server or DNS provider.
+The procedure for configuring CNAME DNS records depends on your DNS server or DNS provider.
 For specific information, see your server documentation or contact your provider.

 Limitations

-SOAP support over HTTP is deprecated, but it is still available over HTTPS.
-New Amazon S3 features will not be supported for SOAP.
-We recommend that you use either the REST API or the AWS SDKs.
+SOAP support over HTTP is deprecated, but SOAP is still available over HTTPS.
+New Amazon S3 features are not supported for SOAP.
+Instead of using SOAP, we recommend that you use either the REST API or the AWS SDKs.

 Some Regions support legacy endpoints.
-You might see these endpoints in your server access logs or CloudTrail logs.
-For more information, review the information below.
-For a complete list of Amazon S3 Regions and endpoints, see Amazon S3 endpoints and quotas in the AWS General Reference.
+You might see these endpoints in your server access logs or AWS CloudTrail logs.
+For more information, review the following information.
+For a complete list of Amazon S3 Regions and endpoints, see Amazon S3 endpoints and quotas in the Amazon Web Services General Reference.

 Although you might see legacy endpoints in your logs, we recommend that you always use the standard endpoint syntax to access your buckets.